-- A) A student enrollment is cancelled in the following cases: - 1) Upon personally filing an application of withdrawal from the University. - 2) If he/she fails to register for any course during the first semester following enrollment at the University. - 3) Should he/she discontinue his/her studies for three consecutive semesters without any valid justification. - 4) If deferral periods exceeded six consecutive or interrupted semesters. - 5) If he/she is dismissed from the University. - B) A student with cancelled enrollment due to discontinued studies may apply for re-enrollment if his/her current study plan was identical to his/her previous one.
+- 5) If he/she is dismissed from the University. - B) A student with cancelled enrolment due to discontinued studies may apply for re-enrolment if his/her current study plan was identical to his/her previous one.
 The academic record is then restored with his/her previous registration number. - C) If the two plans were not identical, he/she may apply again and all completed courses are credited in accordance with the Course Equivalency Bylaws at the Arab Open University.